Table of Contents

 Use them to guide your strategy, not limit it.

-If you’re running ads across Google Search, Shopping, Meta, or Amazon, BrightBid can simplify your workflow, enhance performance, and alert you to problems before they get expensive.
+If you’re running ads across Google Search, Shopping or Meta, BrightBid can simplify your workflow, enhance performance, and alert you to problems before they get expensive.

 Google Ad Benchmarks: Frequently Asked Questions